 To create an integrated marketing and sales with lead qualification, this is essential to understand the difference between the two broadly used term-

 MQL or a marketing qualified lead: It is the lead that is engaged with your brand through various means- such as your website, social media, PPC ad, etc. This means they’ve shown value as a lead and are qualified.
 However, they haven’t proven they’re sales-ready yet.

 SQL or Sales qualified leads: These leads have progressed further along the buying process and taken specific actions.
 These are defined as sales-ready.
 Finally, this is the moment where the sales team steps in to close the deal.

 Every efficient marketing strategy has a useful lead qualification and closure procedure.
 Without such a strategy, we cannot distinguish between the prospects that matter most to your brand and the ones that are going to waste your marketing resources.

 You need to understand that in any marketing strategy, prioritization is not the only role in lead qualification.
-What is most necessary is to be accurate, estimate the value of purchase intent of each prospect and ultimately identify what is more relevant and effective.
+What is most necessary is to be accurate, estimate the value of purchase intent of each prospect, and ultimately identify what is more relevant and effective.
 Also, you need to know that your marketing messages are going to change along the entire buying process.
 Lead management requires developing a proper strategy.
-Firstly, the team must build a buyer’s personas, create relevant marketing content and distribute these content through various marketing channels.
+Firstly, the team must build a buyer’s personas, create relevant marketing content, and distribute this content through various marketing channels.
 This makes the team efficient in reaching the required step-up for lead qualification and closure process.